 Located in New York State, the Finger Lakes — a region coined for its long, skinny lakes — has become one of the top wine regions in the United States.
-In fact, earlier this year USA Today readers voted it the best wine region — beating out California’s well-known wine countries.
+In fact, USA Today readers voted it the best wine region in 2018; the Finger Lakes even beat out California’s well-known wine countries.

 Disclosure: This Finger Lakes winery guide contains affiliate partner links.
 When you click on, make a purchase from, or book a hotel or activity through one of these links, I may earn a small commission.
 As an Amazon Associate, I earn from qualifying purchases.
 As always, I only recommend services I have or would use myself, and this is at no extra cost to you.

 Five Finger Lakes Wineries To Visit Around Keuka Lake

 Though the Finger Lakes region is the birthplace of American winemaking, for decades, the West Coast claimed to have the best wine regions in the US.
 Do you know what I have to say about that?
 Move over, California, because New York is producing critically acclaimed Rieslings and some of the best sparkling wines this side of the Atlantic.